DICOM · Tool

 In active development — not yet available in the browser.
 Get in touch if you need it today.

-Walks every attribute in the file, applies the PS3.15 Basic Profile redaction rules, and produces a clean DICOM file with PHI removed and the pixel data intact.
-Runs client-side via dcmjs.
-Download the anonymized file or a ZIP of an entire study.
+In development.
+The anonymizer will walk every attribute in the file, apply the PS3.15 Basic Profile redaction rules, and produce a clean DICOM file with PHI removed and the pixel data intact — all client-side via dcmjs.
+You'll be able to download the anonymized file or a ZIP of an entire study once it ships.

 • Identity: PatientName, PatientID, IssuerOfPatientID, OtherPatientIDs.